This guide to Ice Wine (also known as Eiswein), is part of our wine resource series. Learn about unique wine and wine-making styles.

 Notable Ice Wine Producing Countries

 Because grapes need to be handpicked and the harvest needs to be timed around achieving certain temperatures, yields are relatively low for most Ice Wine winemakers.
-This unfortunately increases the price point of many Ice Wines, and some of the best can exceed $100 easily.
+These factors typically increase the price point of many Ice Wines, and some of the best can exceed $100.

 Note that Ice Wine is a dessert wine not made by allowing botrytis (“Noble Rot”) to take hold.
 Many other dessert wines including French Sauternes and some Rieslings are produced by utilizing this rot, an assumption that is often made with Ice Wine.
 Sorry folks, no rot in your Eiswein!